samiramghd/bikesharing/README.md

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic3.PNG)

-> In this visualization, we graph the number of bike trips by gender for each hour of each day of the week as a heatmap which is the highest for Males.
+> In this visualization, we graph the number of bike trips by gender for each hour of each day of the week as a heatmap which is the highest for Males [Trips by Gender(Weekday per Hour)](https://public.tableau.com/views/TripsbyWeekday_16443732529160/Weekday?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic4.PNG)